-According to Collen Clark, attorney and founder of Schmidt & Clark, LLP, porch piracy is a crime.
+According to Collen Clark, attorney and founder of law firm Schmidt & Clark, porch piracy is a crime.
 “Although modified and stronger bills that outlaw porch pirating and stealing mail have recently been in effect, these thefts are often only charged as misdemeanors and frequently go uninvestigated.”

 Opt into delivery alerts

 You can opt into receiving free tracking alerts from most major retailers and shipping companies.
-“It’s an easy way to prevent theft, and 34 percent of Americans are already actively taking this preventative step,” says Hwang.
+“It’s an easy way to prevent theft, and 34% of Americans are already actively taking this preventative step [in 2021],” says Hwang.

 Purchase an outdoor video camera

-Rob Gabriele, home security expert at Security.org, says it’s essential to install an outdoor security camera.
+Home security expert Rob Gabriele says it’s essential to install an outdoor security camera.
 “Thieves don’t want to be seen, making security cameras a great first line of defense.”

 Install a doorbell camera

-While porch pirates probably can’t see a video doorbell from the street, once they see it, it may dissuade them from snatching that box of holiday presents.
+While thieves probably can’t see a video doorbell from the street, once they see it, it may still be an effective key to how to stop porch pirates.
 “The presence of a video camera at your door alone can scare away thieves,” says Hwang.

 Install a sensor that will alert you when someone is on your porch